 Begins Earth Day, April 22 and runs through May 10th

 Ditch the Dumpster is an annual tradition at Arizona State University.
 The year-end donation and recycling drive collects thousands of pounds of reusable and recyclable items from students as they move out of ASU residence halls.
 All collected items get used in some way or another.
 Reusable items are donated to charity organizations that benefit children and families locally.
 Items that cannot be reused are repurposed or recycled.
-Ditch the Dumpster is a university-wide initiative, in partnership with University Housing, the Julie Ann Wrigley Global Institute of Sustainability, Grounds Services, Recycling Services, Campus Student Sustainability Initiatives, Goodwill of Arizona, and Swift Charities for Children.
+Ditch the Dumpster is a university-wide initiative, in partnership with University Housing, the Julie Ann Wrigley Global Institute of Sustainability, Grounds Services, Recycling Services, Campus Student Sustainability Initiatives, Goodwill of Arizona, and Big Brothers Big Sisters of Central Arizona.

 How You Can Donate

 Donate most of your unwanted goods in any Swift Charities for Children collection box.
 Donate your larger items, fragile items, food, and potentially messy items like detergents and cleansers in the large collection area locations.
 There are locations on every campus – please check the right sidebar for the one nearest you.
 Don’t forget to use your blue bins and recycle as usual.

 Drop off your smaller items in the Swift Charities for Children collection boxes.
 These items include:

 - Clothing, shoes, and accessories

 Drop off your larger, fragile, or potentially messy items in the large collection areas.
 These items include:

 - Lamps and egg-crate mattress pads

 - Larger appliances and electronics (usable or not)

 - Unopened, nonperishable food